nicohlr/ipychart/docs/docs/user_guide/charts.md

 ```

 ::: tip
-You can also give a **Pandas series** to the data argument.
-For exemple by giving a column of a **Pandas dataframe** ⟶ 'data': df['column']
+For all types of chart, you can also give a **Pandas series** to the data argument.
+For example by giving a column of a **Pandas dataframe** ⟶ 'data': df['column']
 :::

 ## Bar

 A bar chart provides a way of showing data values represented as vertical bars.
-It is sometimes used to show trend data, and the comparison of multiple data sets side by side.
+It is sometimes used to show a trend in the data, and the comparison of multiple data sets side by side.

 :::details Click to show the code used to generate the Chart.
 <br/>